rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 In OCaml, unlike TypeScript, user does not need to create a separate `.d.ts` file, since the type declaration langauge is the same langauge in OCaml.

-The FFI is divided into components, one is binding to JS function, the other is binding to JS object.
+The FFI is divided into several components:

+- Binding to JS functions
+- Binding to JS object literals
+- Binding to JS classes

 ## FFI to first-order JS functions